cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_printable.md

 ## 1.1 Applicable Laws and Regulations

-The laws and regulations and regulations are applicable to contigency planning:
+The laws and regulations and regulations are applicable to Contingency planning:

 {{project.cp_introduction.q02}}

 ## 1.2 Applicable Standards and Guidance

-The following standards and guidance are useful for understanding contigency planning:
+The following standards and guidance are useful for understanding Contingency planning:

 {{project.cp_introduction.q03}}